traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

     Traefik backends creation needs a port to be set, however Kubernetes [ExternalName Service](https://kubernetes.io/fr/docs/concepts/services-networking/service/#externalname) could be defined without any port.
     Accordingly, Traefik supports defining a port in three ways:

-    - only on `IngresRouteTCP` CRD
+    - only on `IngresRouteTCP` service
-    - only on Kubernetes `ExternalName Service` CRD
-    - on both sides
+    - on both sides, you'll be warned if the ports don't match, and the `IngresRouteTCP` service port is used

     Thus, in case of two sides port definition, Traefik expects a match between ports.